 Bodybuilders spend years working to achieve the perfect physique through intense training and discipline.
-What once was all about time spent in the gym over the years has changed up the focus to be more well-rounded, incorporating dietary and supplemental means of achieving that ideal physique.
-One such supplement that has become more popular among this group of people is L-norvaline.
+What once was all about time spent in the gym has changed the focus to be more well-rounded, incorporating dietary and supplemental means of achieving that ideal physique.
+One such supplement that has become more popular in this culture is L-norvaline.

 What is L-Norvaline?

-L-norvaline is an isomer that branches out from valine and is commonly taken to aid in fueling muscle growth.
+L-norvaline is an isomer that branches out from valine.
+Isomers are essential in nutrition because they work together as enzymes, helping the body. (x) You can take it to aid in fueling muscle growth.
 L-norvaline supports the body’s arginine concentrations.
 Arginine is an enzyme that is key to forming nitric oxide (NO).
-The primary purpose of L-norvaline is to assist in the regulation of NO and blood flow (x).
+L-norvaline’s primary purpose is to help regulate NO and blood flow in your body. (x)

 Sources of L-Norvaline

-Increases Energy and Blood Flow
+- Increases Energy and Blood Flow

 Norvaline and Bodybuilding

 A study performed on mice showed L-norvaline’s possibility of reversing the effects of Alzheimer’s, a slowly progressive neurodegenerative disease on the body.
 Research supports the positive impact L-norvaline has at amplifying NO production based on the fact it inhibits arginase. (x)

 As mentioned previously, L-norvaline is an essential amino acid, and the body cannot produce it on its own.
 It needs to get it via food and supplementation.
 L-norvaline is often present in a wide variety of foods.
 Here is a list of some of those foods: